-- Discussed and reviewed with the External Auditors, the applicability and impact of the new accounting standards and new financial reporting regime issued by the Malaysian Accounting Standards Board; - b.
-Discussed significant accounting and auditing issues, the impact of new or proposed changes in accounting standards and regulatory requirements; and - c.
-Reviewed the Audit Planning Memorandum prepared by External Auditors; and - d.
-Reviewed the audit fees for FYE2020 for recommendation to the Board for approval.
+- a.
+Evaluated the performance of the external auditors (including assessment of their independence, objectivity and their services including non-audit services), Messrs Deloitte PLT, ("External Auditors") and recommended their re-appointment and audit fees to the Board. - b.
+Procured from the External Auditors the required confirmation that they are and have been independent throughout the conduct of the audit engagement in accordance with the terms of reference of all relevant professional and regulatory requirements. - c.
+Discussed and reviewed with the External Auditors, the applicability and impact of the new accounting standards and new financial reporting regime issued by the Malaysian Accounting Standards Board; - d.
+Discussed significant accounting and auditing issues, the impact of new or proposed changes in accounting standards and regulatory requirements; and - e.
+Reviewed the Audit Planning Memorandum prepared by External Auditors; and - f.
+Met with the External Auditors in the absence of the Executive Board members and Management twice a year to facilitate free and honest exchange of views in relation to financial reporting and auditing process.